 Who’s it for: Anyone but the left-handed (see the end of this entry).

-Razer has been at the top of our list for best gaming mice manufacturers for years, but there’s no reason that they need to be hoarded by that niche group. is a mouse that has a fantastic feature set whether you’re fragging enemies or working on a spreadsheet.
-It’s comfortable, accurate, long-lasting, and has an understated style that means that you can probably get it approved as an office upgrade.
+Razer has been at the top of our list of the best gaming mice manufacturers for years.
+Razer’s Deathadder V2 is a mouse that has a fantastic feature set whether you’re fragging enemies or working on a spreadsheet.
+It’s comfortable, accurate, and long-lasting, and it has an understated style that means that you can probably get it approved as an office upgrade.

-The Deathadder Elite has a sensitivity that reaches 16,000 DPI, but the more important element is that it’s entirely adjustable, which means no matter what style of mouse control you prefer, you can bend the Elite to your will.
-It also has mechanical mouse switches which are extremely durable, meaning you won’t need to replace this mouse for years.
-It even has full support for Razer’s Chroma lighting system.
-You may not care about RGB, but Razer’s software gives you full control over it, meaning you can adjust or turn it off at will.
+The Deathadder V2 has a sensitivity that reaches 20,000 dpi, but the more important element is that it’s entirely adjustable, which means no matter what style of mouse control you prefer, you can bend the V2 to your will (an automatic calibration option is also available if you’re more casual).
+It has mechanical mouse switches that are extremely durable and uses light beam-based actuation for a super-fast response.
+It even has full support for Razer’s Chroma lighting system, so if you like RGB tweaking, Razer’s software gives you full control — including the ability to just turn it off.

 The side and main buttons on this mouse are also programmable, so you can add macros or custom commands as you wish.
 It’s even compatible with the Xbox One if you’re looking to add that input option to your favorite console.

-The Deathadder Elite may not be our favorite gaming mouse or our top choice of office rodent, but it ticks so many boxes at a price that isn’t astronomical, that we’re confident in calling it the best mouse in the world.
+The Deathadder V2 may not be the perfect mouse for high-velocity gaming, nor the best option for someone who wants a minimalistic design, but it ticks so many boxes at a price that isn’t astronomical that we’re confident in calling it the best mouse in the world.

 Why you should buy this: It’s accurate, comfortable allows for customization, and lasts for months on a single charge.